Dustyroom/flat-kit-doc/index.md

 - _Color_ picks up the color of the outline.
 - _Width_ determines how thick the outline is.
-- _Scale_ adjust this parameter when you have gaps on the vertices (please note, this is not an ultimate solution, the gaps need a complex approach — in modelling, adjusting the normals, adjusting camera distance etc).
+- _Scale_ adjust this parameter when you have gaps on the vertices (please note, this is not an ultimate solution, the gaps need a complex approach — in modeling, adjusting the normals, adjusting camera distance etc).
-- _Outline Depth Offset_ moves the outline inwards or outwards an object.
+- _Depth Offset_ moves the outline inwards or outwards an object.
+- _Camera Distance Impact_ **(this parameter is available in Universal RP only)** makes outlines that are further from camera appear thinner than outlines closer to the camera.

 Remember, in addition to this shader Flat Kit has also a global _Outline_ Image Effect applied per scene (in URP) and per camera (in Built-In RP).
 In the [Outline Image Effect](index.md#42-outline-image-effect) chapter in this manual you can find some useful specific and general info.